nicoespeon/understandlegacycode.com/content/blog/a-process-to-do-safe-changes-in-a-complex-codebase.md

 > There is only one way to eat an elephant: a bite at a time.

 In a complex codebase, small changes quickly become an elephant.

 If you address them upfront, chances are you'll hit a wall.
 It will be painful.
 You will be late.
 Clients and management will be upset.
 Trust will erode and without trust, there are few chances you can get management support for necessary refactorings.

-Instead, chop down the elephant into small pieces.
+Instead, chop down the elephant into small pieces 🐘

+### The process

-Concretely, here's the *Mikado Method* process you can follow:
+Concretely, here's the _Mikado Method_ process you can follow:

 1. **Grab a piece of paper**.
 Sometimes low-tech is better.
 This is such time.
 2. **Set a goal**.
 Write it down on paper.
 Put it at the top or at the center, it doesn't really matter.
 Just keep space for other items.
 3. **Try to achieve the goal within a timebox**.
-2min, 5min, 10min, as you wish.
+5min, 10min, 15min, as you wish.
 Keep it relatively short.

-   * If you failed:
+   - If you failed:

-     * **Revert your changes**.
+     - **Revert your changes**.
 Undo what you did during the timebox.
 This is important to start fresh.
-     * **Think about what's missing**.
+     - **Think about what's missing**.
 What do you need to change to make the goal easier.
 That's your subgoal.
-     * **Write it down on your paper** and attach it to the goal you tried to achieve.
+     - **Write it down on your paper** and attach it to the goal you tried to achieve.
-     * **Start over from 3) with your subgoal**.
+     - **Start over from 3) with your subgoal**.

-   * If you succeeded:
+   - If you succeeded:

-     * **Commit**.
+     - **Commit**.
 You'll certainly finish before the end of the timebox, that's fine, stop the timer.
-     * **Check the goal you achieved on paper**.
+     - **Check the goal you achieved on paper**.
 Celebrate internally.
-     * **Start over from 3) with the next unchecked subgoal available**.
+     - **Start over from 3) with the next unchecked subgoal available**.
 Start from the leaves of your Mikado graph.
 Iterate until you've checked your main goal.

-### What it looks like
+### What it looks like for real

 Let's go back to our ORM dependency upgrade.